 Meditation allows you transform anger, possibly feel it with less intensity, make better choices about expressing the emotion.
 It may bring you insights as to how to avoid situations that lead you to it.
 It also may eventually create so much peace within you, that the people and things that made you feel bad before – no longer have any power to shake your peace.
 You may also achieve the same results by simply living, observing, and drawing conclusions… what’s worth your time and energy?

 Warning: Be aware Meditation magnifies truth.
 It will magnify the good.
 And the ugly.
 If you deal with unexpressed anger and injustice, it can actually bring it up, animate it.
-See it as a creative energy.
 It may bring to the surface things you need to deal with to move on to the stage of transformation, mindfulness.
 Keep going (sitting).
 Otherwise, why meditate?

 You may also find value in these posts: